Nate Lowe Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

-- Lowe has driven home a run in 28 games this year (43.8%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on two occasions..
+- Lowe has had at least one RBI in 43.1% of his games this season (28 of 65), with two or more RBI seven times (10.8%).
+He has also been responsible for three or more of his team's runs in two contests.

+- In 32 of 65 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.